unnamed variables and patternsunnamed variables and patterns

 Unnamed Patterns and Pattern Variables

-By the way, the feature is not called “Unnamed Variables,” but “Unnamed Patterns and Variables” and thus has a lot more to offer – namely in combination with the features Record Patterns and Pattern Matching for Switch, which have been finalized in this Java version.
+By the way, the feature is not called “Unnamed Variables,” but “Unnamed Variables & Patterns” and thus has a lot more to offer – namely in combination with the features Record Patterns and Pattern Matching for Switch, which were finalized in Java 21.

 if (object instanceof Position(int x, int y)) {